Bachelor of Information Technology

 You will learn to communicate effectively with a variety of audiences through a range of modes and media, in particular to:

-• Present and explain complex software applications and other software solutions, alternative solutions, and decision recommendations to both IT and non-IT personnel via technical reports of a professional standard and technical presentations.
+• Present and explain complex software applications and other software solutions, alternative solutions, and decision recommendations to both IT and non-IT personnel via technical reports of a professional standard and technical presentations

 You will learn to work as an effective and productive team member in a range of professional and social situations, in particular to:

-• Work effectively in different roles, to form, manage, and successfully produce outcomes from teams, whose members may have diverse cultural backgrounds and life circumstances, and differing levels of technical expertise.
+• Work effectively in different roles, to form, manage, and successfully produce outcomes from teams, whose members may have diverse cultural backgrounds and life circumstances, and differing levels of technical expertise

 Responsibility

-You will be required to accept responsibility for your own learning and make informed decisions about judging and adopting appropriate behavior in professional and social situations.
+You will be required to accept responsibility for your own learning and make informed decisions about judging and adopting appropriate behaviour in professional and social situations.
 This includes accepting the responsibility for life-long learning.
 Specifically, you will learn to:

-- Effectively apply relevant standards, ethical considerations, and an understanding of legal and privacy issues to designing software applications and other software systems.
+• Effectively apply relevant standards, ethical considerations, and an understanding of legal and privacy issues to designing software applications and other software systems

-RMIT provides world-class blended learning with both face-to-face and online experiences in a global network, a supportive community, and real-world skills.
+RMIT provides world-class blended learning with both face-to-face and online experiences in a global network, a supportive community and real-world skills.

 Career